lewir101/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 - __Sample sheet__ that holds the name of the study or assay.

-    :arrow_right: Here you __describe__ your samples, how they have been processed and give them a __CMML-specific identifier__ that consists of your project-number and a following numbering.
+    :bulb: Here you __describe__ your samples, how they have been processed and give them a __CMML-specific identifier__ that consists of your project-number and a following numbering.
 You can download the file and replace the online-version afterwards.

     :pen: The samples must be __labelled with a continous number and the box with the project-number and sample set.__

-    :exclamation: The box should not exceed the dimensions (mm): 50/130/130 (h/w/d) for 1.5 or 2 ml tubes when closed
+    :arrow_right: The box should not exceed the dimensions (mm): 50/130/130 (h/w/d) for 1.5 or 2 ml tubes when closed

-    :exclamation: Please use a permanent marker.
+    :arrow_right: Please use a permanent marker.
 Adhesive labels often detach due to freezing!

     :arrow_right: Also let us know whether the samples should be stored after processing, picked up or whether they can be destroyed.